roger-niyomugabo/quiz-challenge/README.md

 ## Note

 * Your should indicate where your project is hosted in your challenge's footer.
+* Your fork that has your code should add a section with instructions on how someone could run your porject on their own machine.
+And you should assume that their laptop is brand with nothing but the operating system which could be Linux, Windows or MacOS.
+Which means you must provide instructions for all.
 * If you encounter a challenge you can open an issue on this repository and decribe your problem.
 You can even include some screenshots.![screenshot](https://user-images.githubusercontent.com/17580572/112598156-d7731400-8e16-11eb-9ee1-46b4de5c88fc.png)
 * Remember reading, understanding and executing these instructions is part of the challenge.